byronbytes/Tasks/SECURITY.md

 # Security Policy
 This is the current Security Policy for Tasks.
 Last updated on November 16th, 2021.

+## About
+Although our application is not the most exploit-prone application, things can still happen and we take it very seriously.

 ## Reporting a Vulnerability
 To report any vulnerabilities, please create a new Issue using the **Security Vulnerability** template (Click [here](https://github.com/LiteTools/Tasks/issues) to go to the Issues Tab).

 ### Supported Versions